Last updated on 25 March 2021

 - We reserve the right to disallow the use of team names which we believe are likely to cause offence to other users of the website.

-- Any manager found to have used separate accounts to get more than the permissible number of free teams will not be eligible to receive any prizes and may be ejected from the game!
+- Any manager found to have used separate accounts or email addresses to get more than the permissible number of free teams will not be eligible to receive any prizes and may be ejected from the game!

 If you need help playing the game, encounter a problem or have a question that we haven’t answered above, there are various things you can do: